 Check out our YouTube channel for great resources for your family!

 Tips for enjoying family worship at the Parking Deck

 - Since it’s a parking deck, encourage your kids to use the bathroom at home before you come!

-- Set up for success and make yourself at home!
-Thought we won’t have a kids area available, you can create your own!
+- Make yourself at home!
 Picnic blankets, baby seats, playpens!
 If you can pack it, you can bring it!
 Come early and set up your space!

 - Don’t fret if your kids are being loud/restless!
 This is a new venue for all of us, so we will expect the unexpected interruptions!